girls-incode/react-products-customers-crm/README.md

 ```
 GET http://localhost:9000/products/{product-id}
 ```
-> Returns a JSON representation of the product and its customers.
+> Get the product and its customers.
 It can take the `offset` and `limit` query params

 ```
 GET http://localhost:9000/customers/{search}